Child development and milestones: your 43 month old

 If you’re struggling with a picky eater, getting fruits and vegetables into your child’s diet can be a challenge.
 Keep trying and use every trick in your parenting arsenal: hide veggies in sandwiches or pasta, cut them into fun shapes, and make sure they see you eating veggies too.
 Fruits and vegetables are the primary sources of vitamins and minerals for your growing child.
 At this age, he/she needs 1-1½ cups of fruits and 1½ cups of vegetables every day.

 At this stage, dairy is still an important source of nutrition for your little one, though not as important as it was before.
 Your little one needs around 2 cups of milk per day.
 This could also be 2 cups of yogurt, 3 ounces of natural cheese, or 4 ounces of processed cheese.

 - You might have a fussy eater on your hands with very specific food preferences.
 He might even change his mind about his preferences from day to day – and that’s totally okay!
 Continue to offer a variety of healthy food.
 Let your child choose his or her favourites for the day.
 Then, try offering them the food they didn’t choose a day or two later.

 - Give only small amounts of a new food for your child to taste alongside food he or she already likes.

 - Turn off the TV!
-Young children are easily influenced TV ads especially when it comes to unhealthy foods like sugary cereals, fast food, and sweets.
+Young children are easily influenced by TV ads especially when it comes to unhealthy food like sugary cereals, fast food, and sweets.

 Have fun with your 43 month old child!
 It’s a really great time after the terrible twos.
 Yes, at times you might feel like you have a threenager on your hands, but you’re going to have so much fun with your little one!